reem-shaikh/70DaysOfCode/notes/aptitude/networking/README.md

 - the process begins with a user filling out their username and password and then submitting it to a server which then creates a JSON WEB TOKEN (JWT) with the help of private key found on the server
-- this JWT is sent to the clients browser where its stred in the local storage
+- this JWT is sent to the clients browser where its stored in the local storage
 - Everytime the client makes a subsequent request to the server the JWT is attached to the authorization request headers and all the server has a secret key which validate the digital signature
 - that's way more efficient when dealing with a distributed system in the cloud